Chippewa River (Wisconsin): Indians, explorers, names, and land cessions

 Various Native American peoples lived along the Chippewa over the years.
 Paleo-Indians arrived soon after the glacier retreated.
-By the 1600s Lakota people dominated the Chippewa valley.
+By the 1600s Dakota people dominated the Chippewa valley.
 In 1680 Father Hennepin ventured about 30 miles up the Chippewa from the Mississippi.
 He called the river "la Riviere des Taureaux Sauvages" - the River of the Wild Beefs.
-In 1686 French explorer Nicolas Perrot built Fort St. Antoine near the mouth of the Chippewa River and traded with the Lakota for furs.
+In 1686 French explorer Nicolas Perrot built Fort St. Antoine near the mouth of the Chippewa River and traded with the Dakota for furs.

-In the 1700s, through a hundred year war between the Lakota and Ojibwe, the Ojibwe people took control of much of northern Wisconsin, including the upper Chippewa valley.
-The river's name on the 1742 Carte de la Louisiane et du Cours du Mississipi is "Rivière de bon Secours ou Hahatonouadeba". "bon Secours" means something like "good help" and "Hahatonouadeba" is from the Dakota language Ḣaḣatuŋ[waŋ W]atpa, meaning Ojibwe River.
+In the 1700s, during a hundred-year war between the Dakota and Ojibwe, the Ojibwe people took control of much of northern Wisconsin, including the upper Chippewa valley.
+The river's name on the 1742 Carte de la Louisiane et du Cours du Mississi is "Rivière de bon Secours ou Hahatonouadeba". "bon Secours" means something like "good help" and "Hahatonouadeba" is from the Dakota language Ḣaḣatuŋ[waŋ W]atpa, meaning Ojibwe River.
 In 1767, English explorer Jonathan Carver ascended the Chippewa on his way from the Mississippi to Lac Courte Oreilles and Lake Superior.
-He provides an early description of the lower Chippewa: The country adjoining to the river for about sixty miles is very level, and on its banks lie fine meadows, where larger droves of buffaloes and elks were feeding, than I had observed in any other part of my travels.
+He provides an early description of the lower Chippewa: The country adjoining to the river for about sixty miles, is very level, and on its banks lie fine meadows, where larger droves of buffaloes and elks were feeding, than I had observed in any other part of my travels.
 The track between the two branches of this river is termed the Road of War between the Chipeway and Naudowessie Indians.
+He goes on to describe the upper river:The country to the Falls...is almost without any timber, and above that very uneven and rugged, and closely wooded with pines, beach, maple, and birch....
+Near the heads of this river is a town of the Chipeways, from whence it takes its name.
+It is situated on each side of the river (which at this place is of no considerable breadth) and lies adjacent to the banks of a small lake.
+This town contains about forty houses, and can send out upwards of one hundred warriors, many of whom were fine stout young men.
+The houses of it are built after the Indian manner, and have neat plantations behind them..."

 By the late 1700s, fur traders had established posts at the headwaters of the Chippewa.
 The modern name "Chippewa" is a rendering of the name "Ojibwe."

-In 1837 the U.S. forced the Lakota to cede the lower Chippewa valley, from what is now Eau Claire down to the Mississippi.
+In 1837 the U.S. forced the Dakota to cede the lower Chippewa valley, from what is now Eau Claire down to the Mississippi.
 That same year in the White Pine Treaty, the U.S. forced the Ojibwe to cede much of northern Wisconsin, including the Chippewa valley above Eau Claire.
 These land cessions cleared the way for logging.